Caine Finnerty, PhD – President, COO and Founder of WATT Fuel Cell, Board of Directors

-Paul DeWald – Vice President of Engineering
+Paul DeWald – Vice President of Engineering, Founder

-Mr. DeWald has over eleven years of experience in portable, high energy density system design and integration.
-He has led teams of engineers in stack, controls, and packaging design for liquid and gaseous fuel cell programs.
-Mr. DeWald has extensive experience in developing portable SOFC systems, including those for lightweight, man-portable applications.
-He has successfully managed millions of dollars for both federally and privately funded fuel cell development programs.
-Mr. DeWald received his Bachelor of Science in Mechanical Engineering from the State University of New York at Buffalo.
+Prior to WATT, Paul led teams of engineers in stack, controls, and packaging design for liquid and gaseous fuel cell programs.
+He has extensive experience in developing portable SOFC systems, including those for lightweight, man-portable applications.
+He successfully managed millions of dollars of both federally and privately funded fuel cell development programs.

-Mr. DeWald received his Bachelor of Science in Mechanical Engineering from the State University of New York at Buffalo.
+Paul received his Bachelor of Science in Mechanical Engineering from the State University of New York at Buffalo.

-Dr. Huang has 19 years of experience in ceramic processing, microstructure design and characterization.
-He has written nearly twenty publications on fuel cell materials, fabrication and operation.
+Wenhua has written nearly twenty publications on fuel cell materials, fabrication and operation.
 In 2007, he was selected as the 1st Place Winner for the 2007 Dr. Bernard S. Baker Student Award for Fuel Cell Research, presented by The Bernard S. Baker Fuel Cell Scholarship Fund and the Fuel Cell Seminar.
-Dr. Huang received a Ph.D. in Manufacturing Engineering from Boston University.
-After that, he joined ND Energy as a fuel cell development engineer, where he was involved in the development of high performance tubular SOFC technology.
-Immediately before joining WATT Fuel Cell, Sarah spent five years at PricewaterhouseCoopers as a Senior Accountant, specializing in oil and gas utilities and manufacturing.
-Additionally, she has also worked at the Catholic Health System of Buffalo and Canon, Inc. Ms. DeWald has experience preparing financial statements, implementing new accounting systems at international financial institutions, and assisting with the application of Sarbanes-Oxley.
+Wenhua received his Ph.D. in Manufacturing Engineering from Boston University.

+Prior to her time at WATT Fuel Cell, Sarah spent five years at PricewaterhouseCoopers, specializing in oil and gas utilities and manufacturing.
+Additionally, she held positions at the Catholic Health System of Buffalo and Canon, Inc. Sarah has extensive experience preparing financial statements, implementing new accounting systems at international financial institutions, and assisting with the application of Sarbanes-Oxley.

 Bob Berger, Director of Sales

-At Plug Power, Berger was Director of Sales North America for both commercial and government channels.
+At Plug Power, Bob was Director of Sales North America for both commercial and government channels.
 In this position, he led the sale of fuel cell technology, exceeding 100% quota and earning the reputation as an industry leader in the sale of fuel cells for backup applications.